bulim/vimrc/README.md

 # Why the fork?

-* Restructured plugins directories into: color-schemes  core  languages  snippets
+* Use vim-plug to list plugin dependencies (rather than hold plugin sources).
 * Added neovim bindings
 * Use [ctrlp.vim](https://github.com/kien/ctrlp.vim) as the default for MRU and Buffer explorer
 * replaced zencoding with emmet
-* yankring  (considered yankstack, but decided this job is for [OS clipboard managers](http://unix.stackexchange.com/questions/15497/are-there-any-advanced-clipboard-managers-for-linux) )
+* dropped yankring (considered yankstack, but decided this job is for [OS clipboard managers](http://unix.stackexchange.com/questions/15497/are-there-any-advanced-clipboard-managers-for-linux) )
 * replaced snipmate  with ultisnips
 * replaced taglist   with tagbar
 * added nerdtree-tabs